 In recent years, a number of species on federal, state, and local endangered lists have made their homes at ComEd sites.
 We take our responsibility to protect endangered species seriously, and work with local government and civic groups to accommodate their needs while on our sites.
-For example, ComEd is currently working with industry partners and government agencies, including the U.S. Fish and Wildlife Service (USFWS), to develop a habitat conservation plan (HCP) for the Hine's Emerald Dragonfly (Somatochlora hineana) which will protect the dragonfly and its habitat.
+For example, ComEd has worked with industry partners and government agencies, including the U.S. Fish and Wildlife Service (USFWS), to develop a habitat conservation plan (HCP) for the Hine's Emerald Dragonfly (Somatochlora hineana) which protected the dragonfly and its habitat.

 Our EMS assigns roles and responsibilities at each level of our organization.